sandstreamdev/std/is/function.md

 # function

-Checks if given value is a function.
+Checks if the given value is a function.

 ## Type signature